matty-at-rdc/an-encouraging-word/README.md

 - `sh run-prod-container.sh`

+__DEPLOY IMAGE TO PROD__

+- `sh run-deploy.sh`

 ## Resources

 Some links I used while making this.
-Be aware the extent to which I used these items is not documented and a great deal of the works was done "by me" and by that I mean I looked at all or part of the resources listed and used some amount typically not all of the resource in question, but enopugh to want to credit the author with putting me on the right track.
+Be aware the extent to which I used these items is not documented and a great deal of the works was done "by me" and by that I mean I looked at all or part of the resources listed and used some amount typically not all of the resource in question, but enough to want to credit the author with putting me on the right track.

 - https://www.freecodecamp.org/news/how-to-dockerize-a-flask-app/
 - https://gunicorn.org/